gsoules/MkDocs/digital-archive/docs/plugins/avantsearch.md

 ---

-### PDF Search option

-Check the **PDF Search** checkbox to allow searching of the text of PDF files that are attached to items.
-The PDF files must be searchable (born-digital or processed by OCR).
-When you check the box, the plugin extracts the text from the PDF files attached to each item and adds it to the `search_texts` table record for each item.
-By default, the `search_texts` table contains only metadata element values.
-The table is what Omeka uses for keyword searching.

----
-!!! note ""
-    Updating the `search_texts` table with PDF text can take a long time if you have many PDF files, so be patient.
-    You can monitor progress by looking at the log file `/plugins/AvantSearch/log-pdf-search.csv`.
-    The log file gets recreated each time you enable this option.

-When you upload a PDF file to an item, or delete a PDF file, the plugin updates the `search_texts` table with the text of whatever PDFs are attached to the item after you save the item.

-You can disable PDF searching by unchecking the box for this option, but that alone does not remove the PDF text from the `search_texts` table.
-To remove the PDF text, you need to rebuild the `search_texts` table by going to the Omeka Settings page and choosing the Search tab.
-Then click the **Index Records** button.

----

-### Elasticsearch option

-Check the **Elasticsearch** checkbox if using [AvantElasticsearch].
-The PDS Search and Elasticsearch options are mutually exclusive -- you can use one or the other or neither, but not both.

----

 ### Integer Sorting option

 The Integer Sorting option lets you specify a list of elements for columns that should be sorted as integers instead